reagent-project/reagent-cookbook/firebase/README.md

 ...
 ```

-Finally, we want to use out `input-field`, which will call the `on-change` function whenever there is a change in the text input field.
+We want to use our `input-field` function, which will call the `on-change` function whenever there is a change in the text input field.

 ```clojure
 (ns firebase.views.home-page